Creating content types

 - Always assign GUIDs: Never rely on class names alone for synchronization.

-- Use GroupNames: Organize properties into tabs (e.g., "Content," "SEO") for a clean editing experience.
+- Use GroupNames: Organize properties into named tabs (e.g., "Content," "SEO") for a clean editing experience that scales as the content model grows.

 -

-Leverage UIHints: Ensure editors have the correct tools (e.g.,
+Leverage UIHints: Ensure editors have the correct tools for each field, such as

-UIHint.Imagefor image references). - Consistent Naming: Adopt a naming convention that aligns with the business domain.
+UIHint.Imagefor image references. - Consistent Naming: Adopt a naming convention that aligns with the business domain and remains readable to both developers and editors.

-- Limit Inheritance Depth: High levels of inheritance can make the content model difficult to maintain.
+- Limit Inheritance Depth: High levels of inheritance can make the content model difficult to maintain and reason about.
+Prefer composition using blocks over deep page type hierarchies.

 Conclusion